RATIU5/medusa-astro-starter/README.md

     ```bash
     make rename-project
     ```
     When prompted, enter your desired project name.
-This command will replace all instances of `testproject` in the project with your specified name.

 4. Build and start the development environment:
    ```bash